mydsrt-artweb/dsrt-artweb/.github/ISSUE_TEMPLATE/feature_request.md

+name: "✨ Feature Request"
+about: Suggest a new feature or improvement
+title: "[FEATURE] "
+labels: [ "✨ enhancement" ]
+assignees: ''
 ---
-name: ✨ Feature Request
-about: Suggest an idea or enhancement for dsrt-app
-title: "[FEATURE] <short description>"
-labels: enhancement
-assignees: mydsrt-artweb
----

-## ✨ Feature Description
-A clear and concise description of the feature you’d like to see.

-## 🤔 Problem Statement
+## 🎯 Problem Statement
-Why do you need this feature?
-Is it related to a problem you’re facing?
+Is your feature request related to a problem?

-## 📝 Proposed Solution
+## 💡 Proposed Solution
-Describe how you think this should be implemented.
+A clear and concise description of what you want to happen.

-## 🎯 Alternatives Considered
+## 🔄 Alternatives
 Any alternative solutions or features you’ve considered.

-## 📌 Additional Context
-Add any other context, references, or screenshots here.
+## 📸 Mockups / Examples
+Add sketches, screenshots, or Figma links if available.